Steve Spurrier Jr.

 South Carolina vs. Florida - USATSI Gallery

-Steve Spurrier Jr., who has served on the coaching staffs of two national championship teams and tutored a bevy of outstanding receivers at both the collegiate and professional levels, begins his ninth year as the coach of the Gamecock wide receivers.
+Steve Spurrier Jr., who has served on the coaching staffs of two national championship teams and tutored a bevy of outstanding receivers at both the collegiate and professional levels, begins his 10th year with the Gamecocks.

-In 2006, Spurrier's top two receivers, Rice and Kenny McKinley, combined for 123 catches and 1,970 yards receiving, the top tandem marks in school history.
-Rice owns two of the top four receiving seasons in Carolina history and set numerous records in just two campaigns in the Garnet and Black.
+In 2006, Spurrier Jr.'s top two receivers, Rice and Kenny McKinley, combined for 123 catches and 1,970 yards receiving, the top tandem marks in school history.
+Rice owns two of the top four receiving seasons in Carolina history and set several records in just two campaigns in the Garnet & Black.

 In 2007, McKinley earned first-team all-league recognition after setting a school record with 77 receptions for 968 yards and nine touchdowns.